How to create CLI programs with multiple commands, flags and subcommands, and how to do it fast and simply?

 Command code may however need extra arguments passed to all commands regardless of the CLI arguments, like a logger, an authentication service, etc.

-That is where the variadic argument to subcommands.Execute
+That is where the variadic argument to subcommands.Execute enters into play,

 taking any number of values of any type, to be received by the Command.Execute()